Bastardkb/bastardkb.github.io/bg_charybdis/09cables_to_splinky.md

 Now that we finished preparing the Splinky and the flexible PCBs, it's time to connect all of them together.

-Be careful, because the Splinky shield assemblies are not reversible !
+Be careful, because the Splinky shield assemblies are not reversible!
 We will start with the left side, and then proceed to the right side.

 # Left side